 Coconut Grove, FL

 How do I know Farmhouse BBQ is not playing games?
-Well, we dropped in for some beers and barbecue but, found croquetas, a cheesesteak, and a smash burger covered in chopped BBQ’d beef on the menu.
+Well, we dropped in for some beers and BBQ but, found croquetas, a cheesesteak, and a smash burger covered in chopped BBQ’d beef on the menu.

 Well, actually, the Sloppy on Top is not on the official menu.
 This smash burger was perfectly executed in looks and taste.
 I’m surprised no one else has mentioned how great it is….wait…I just did!